-H.5.10 Appeals for Tenured Faculty Members
+H.35.10 Appeals for Tenured Faculty Members

-A TFM may appeal the PRC's recommendation for a Corrective Action Plan or an additional evaluation during the next academic semester/year, or rating of Unsatisfactory.
+A TFM may appeal the PRC's recommendation of Does Not Meet Expectations - Improvement Needed (for a Corrective Action Plan prescribed) or an additional evaluation during the next academic semester/year, or rating of Unsatisfactory.

-Appellants shall complete an appeal form and submit it to the ARC chair within ten (10) calendar days of the written notification of the PRC's recommendation that generated the appeal.
+Appellants shall complete an appeal form and submit it to the TREC chair and Human Resources (evalsupport@miracosta.edu) within ten (10) calendar days of the written notification of the PRC's recommendation that generated the appeal.
 The TFM may consult the TREC chair regarding the appeals process.